What is an insider threat?

 Security controls can also be implemented to protect your data sources.
 Examples include encryption for data at rest, routine backups, scheduled maintenance and enforced two-factor authentication for password fortification.

-Furthermore, identity management tools often automate user access revocation when an employee is terminated.
-These tools also provide greater control over what your employees have access to, so access to sensitive data sources can be limited.
+In addition, identity management tools often automate user access revocation when an employee is terminated.
+These tools also provide greater control over what your employees have access to so access to sensitive data sources can be limited.

-There are several methods that can help you to better protect your company's data and critical systems.
-Investing in data loss prevention tools is one option, but you should also consider data classification, vendor management, and other risk management and security policies that can better prevent data breaches.
+- Protect your sensitive data and systems.
+There are several methods that can help protect a company's data and critical systems.
+Investing in data loss prevention tools is one option, but also consider data classification, vendor management, and other risk managementand security policies that can better prevent data breaches.

-As noted earlier, insider threats can be difficult to uncover using manual processes alone.
-Sophisticated tracking tools, like user and entity behavior analytics, use artificial intelligence to detect even minimal changes in patterns that humans may not see.
+- Implement behavioral analytics and employee tracking.
+As mentioned above, insider threats can be difficult to uncover using manual processes alone.
+Sophisticated tracking tools, like user and entity behavior analytics, and network detection and response platforms use artificial intelligence and machine learning to detect even minimal changes in patterns that humans may not see.

-Continuous monitoring tools and attack surface management (ASM) help by constantly scanning computing systems and networks, taking an inventory of vulnerabilities, prioritizing them and sending user alerts when action is required.
+- Reduce the attack surface through continuous monitoring.
+Continuous monitoring tools and attack surfacemanagement (ASM) help by constantly scanning computing systems and networks, taking an inventory of vulnerabilities, prioritizing them and sending user alerts when action is required.

-As new vulnerabilities are found, either through continuous monitoring, ASM tools or vendor notifications, be sure to patch them right away.
+- Patch vulnerabilities.
+As new vulnerabilities are found, either through continuous monitoring, ASM tools or vendor notifications, patch systems immediately.
 The holes in your defenses are the perfect opportunity for external threats to gain a foothold in your ecosystem.

-For additional detail on preventing insider threats, read "10 ways to prevent computer security threats from insiders."
+For additional detail on preventing insider threats, read about 10 ways to prevent computer security threats from insiders.